dallasrowling/RockPaperScissors-FailProof/README.md

 # RockPaperScissors
-Simple game of RockPaperScissors :)
+Simple game of RockPaperScissors that cannot be broken.
+Feel free to utilize it in anyway you like :)